Higher Standards Tutorial, Inc.

 What is the purpose of the PSAT, ASPIRE and PreACT exams, and when are they taken?

-The main purpose of the PSAT exam is to give students practice on a test similar to the SAT; the ASPIRE and PreACT exams provide exposure to similar content as is found on the ACT using a broader range of questions.
+The main purpose of the PSAT exam is to give students practice on a test similar to the SAT; the ASPIRE and PreACT exams provide exposure to similar content as is found on the ACT.
 The tests are used to predict future SAT and ACT scores, respectively.
 In addition, a few scholarships (such as the National Merit Scholarship) are based upon 11th grade PSAT performance.
-Recently, the grades to which these exams are available have expanded from 10th & 11th to as early as 8th (for the PSAT) or 3rd (for the ASPIRE).
+Over the years, the grades to which these exams are available have expanded from 10th & 11th to as early as 8th (for the PSAT) or 3rd (for the ASPIRE).
 Since in most cases the only exam that carries weight is the 11th grade PSAT, in our opinion it is overkill to put excessive time and money into preparing for the tests in earlier grades.
 Advance preparation for the 10th or 11th grade PSAT has value in that, by applying stronger test-taking skills on the PSAT, students strengthen skills that should lead to higher score increases on subsequent SAT exams.
 In Miami-Dade County, all public school students take the PSAT in October of their 10th grade year; most will elect to take the test again in 11th grade.
-In 2023, the new computer-based PSAT exam will premiere and will be offered by high schools nationwide on a date of their selection in the month between October 2 - 31.
-This digital version of the PSAT will provide students with advance practice with the new computer-based version of the SAT that will premiere in March 2024 (more information on the digital SAT is provided below).
+Since 2023, the PSAT exam has been computer-based, matching changes that were made in 2024 to the SAT.
+This digital version of the PSAT provides students with advance practice with the computer-based version of the SAT.

 Should I elect to take the optional essay?